 Membership in the Society is by invitation, and eligible artists are elected by Members.
-Artists are considered to be eligible for membership if they have exhibited in three MPSGS exhibitions or won an award.
+An artist is eligible to be considered for membership after exhibiting in three MPSGS exhibitions or winning an award.

 The object of the Society from its inception has been to stimulate public interest in miniature art, as well as encourage artists to create miniature art.
 We do this by hosting and exhibiting works in our juried international annual show and apart from larger art works.
 We annually award financial assistance to outstanding emerging artists in the Washington, D.C., area schools.
 The Society also sponsors educational tours, demonstrations, and workshops relating to miniature art techniques.